Yen slides to five-week lows as risky bets thrive

 “What we are seeing now is a reversal of some of those investment flows in the summer,” said Lee Hardman, a currency strategist at MUFG in London.

-Against the dollar, the yen fell to a five-week low of 107.50 yen, its weakest since early August.
+Against the dollar JPY=EBS, the yen fell to a five-week low of 107.50 yen, its weakest since early August.

 Recent data has lifted some of the gloom over the global economy.
 Citi’s economic-surprise indices for the United States turned positive in the past week for the first time since February.
 The UK equivalent turned positive for the first time since June.
 The G10 aggregate index is on the cusp of flipping into the black and is at its highest in a year

-“Over the past 24 hours there has been a move towards more risk-friendly, pro-growth currencies,” Rodrigo Catril, senior FX strategist at National Australia Bank in Sydney.
+“Over the past 24 hours there has been a move toward more risk-friendly, pro-growth currencies,” Rodrigo Catril, senior FX strategist at National Australia Bank in Sydney.

 Reporting by Saikat Chatterjee; Additional reporting by Tom Westbrook in SINGAPORE; Editing by